willfindlay/4109-midterm-practice/practice.md

 	1. What is the probability that two random inputs lead to a collision?
 	2. How many randomly chosen elements do we need so that the probability that a collision occurs is 1/2.

+- What is the probability that two random inputs lead to a collision?
+    - it's just like the birthday problem
+    - for $n > 60$ the probability of a collision is 1
+- How many randomly chosen elements do we need so that the probability that a collision occurs is 1/2.